peyronq1/SofaV-V/README.md

 * "TestScenes" folder containing only one file per test scene
 * "Mesh" folder containing the mesh files eventually required by the test scenes
 * "doc.md" file containing the documentation of the case study and the different test scenes, incorporating the comparison graphs
-* "generate.py" file, to generate automatically the data and plots related to all or one particular test scene.
+* "case_study.py" file, to generate automatically the simulation data, groundtruth data and plots related to all or one particular test scene.

-## Command
+## Commands

 Executing the following command will generate the data of all test scenes of all case studies.